cairomm - A C++ API for cairo

 Using Git

-Newer versions of git allow you set your name and email properly so your commits are properly attributed.
+Git allows you to set your name and email so your commits are properly attributed.
 You can do so as follows (using your real name and email address, of course):

 git config --global user.name "John Doe"